RaviSoji/plda/README.md

     - git+git://github.com/RaviSoji/plda@master
   ```

-Alternatively, you can install dependencies in 3 steps using Terminal.
+__Alternatively, you can install dependencies in 3 steps using Terminal__.

 1. `cd` into your favorite directory.
 2. `git clone https://github.com/RaviSoji/plda.git`